 Now let's take a look at those features and a few more important points in a little more detail...

-- If you’re new to using a credit card, you might have one with only a small limit, but this can increase as time goes on and you prove yourself as a responsible borrower.
+- If you’re new to using a credit card, then you might only be eligible for a credit card with a small credit limit, but this can increase as time goes on and you prove yourself as a responsible borrower.

-Fees and charges
+Fees & charges

 Everyone loves a freebie, so why not pick up extra perks when you hit the shops?

-- Keep in mind that you’ll pay more in fees and interest to have one of these cards in your wallet - but pick a good one and the perks can more than make up for that.
+- Keep in mind that you’ll usually pay more in fees and interest to have one of these cards in your wallet - but if you find a good one then the perks can more than makeup for that.

 Chance of debt